Versions of the Ramayana: Screen

 The Ramayana has been adapted on screen as well, most notably as the television series Ramayan by producer Ramanand Sagar, which is based primarily on the Ramcharitmanas and Valmiki's Ramayana and, at the time, was the most popular series in Indian television history.
 In the late 1990s, Sanjay Khan made a series called Jai Hanuman, recounting tales from the life of Hanuman and related characters from the Ramayana.

 A Japanese animated film called Ramayana: The Legend of Prince Rama was released in 1992.
 US animation artist Nina Paley retold the Ramayana from Sita's point of view (with a secondary story about Paley's own marriage) in the animated musical Sita Sings the Blues.
 An Indian animated film called Ramayana: The Epic was released in October 2010.
 The Stories Without Borders Production Company has a documentary in production about different versions of the Ramayana and a second India epic, the Mahabharata, across South and Southeast Asia that is slated to film begin filming in 2014.

-In 2015, star plus hosted Siya ke Ram, a retelling of Ramayana from Sita's POV.
+In 2015, StarPlus hosted Siya ke Ram, a retelling of Ramayana from Sita's point of view.
+A two-part film series is planned, with the first film expected to release in 2026.